 - The applicant should make the qualifying investment.

-- The applicant must swear an oath of allegiance.
+- The applicant must swear an Oath of Allegiance.

-Frequently Asked Questions
+Frequently Asked Questions about the Caribbean

-Which Caribbean countries are the most developed?
+Which Caribbean island is considered the most developed?

 Which Caribbean country has the fastest-growing economy?

-What are the three strongest countries of the Caribbean?
+What are the three strongest Caribbean countries?